lhelms2/rtd-template/docs/source/index.rst

 how to :ref:`installation` the project.

 This is another branch test.
 Adding anohter change with a pending pull request.
-This is another another branch test.
+This is another another branch test. :ref:`test_alias`

 This is another another branch test.